Santiago de Compostela, Spain

 - Pilgrim materials (shells, credenciales, certificates, etc.)

-- Chance to meet pilgrims from around the world!
+- Wonderful opportunities for friendship, spiritual talks, and the chance to meet pilgrims from around the world!

 - International flights